fbreitwieser/krakenuniq/paper.md

 maintained.
 Because KrakenUniq offers more features, shares the same implementation with Kraken and produces the same output, we highly recommend that users upgrade from Kraken to KrakenUniq.

+# Acknowledgements

-**Acknowledgements.** This work was supported in part by NIH grants R35-GM130151 and R01-HG006677.
+This work was supported in part by NIH grants R35-GM130151 and R01-HG006677.

+# Citations